javascript-tutorial/en.javascript.info/1-js/04-object-basics/03-symbol/article.md

 ### Symbol.keyFor

-For global symbols, not only `Symbol.for(name)` returns a symbol by name, but there's a reverse call: `Symbol.keyFor(sym)`, that does the reverse: returns a name by a global symbol.
+For global symbols, not only `Symbol.for(key)` returns a symbol by name, but there's a reverse call: `Symbol.keyFor(sym)`, that does the reverse: returns a name by a global symbol.

 For instance: